-Determining how long a cut of meat should be smoked are two aspects, fat content and size.
+Determining how long a cut of meat should be smoked are two aspects, fat content, and size.

 Leaner cuts need less time for smoking.
 However, you must not sabotage yourself by selecting the leanest cuts.
 This is because the cut of meat requires a particular level of fat to make it through the long smoking process without drying up.

 Larger cuts of meat require longer smoking times to cook entirely through and break down muscle fibers and connective tissue.
-To achieve this process, you need to apply low heat over a long time, in smoking know as “low and slow.”
+To achieve this process, you need to apply low heat over a long time, in smoking known as “low and slow.”

 The benefit of smoking is that you can get excellent outcomes even with tougher cuts of meat.
 These cuts have a high quantity of connective tissue.
 Smoking these meats over a long period can break down this connective tissue to give you a tender barbecue, even though you began with a tougher cut.